Canon 1300D vs Olympus E-450

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 17.9MP, the 1300D offers a higher resolution than the E-450 (10MP), but the 1300D has smaller individual pixels (pixel pitch of 4.31μm versus 4.74μm for the E-450).
-However, the 1300D is a somewhat more recent model (by 6 years and 11 months) than the E-450, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 1300D is a much more recent model (by 6 years and 11 months) than the E-450, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 1300D has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Olympus E-450 are ISO 100 to ISO 1600 (no boost).